-As of the record date, directors and executive officers of M&T and their affiliates owned and were entitled to vote [ ] shares of M&T common stock, representing approximately [ ]% of the shares of M&T common stock outstanding on that date.
-M&T currently expects that M&T's directors and executive officers will vote their shares in favor of the Stock Issuance proposal, the Preferred Share Amendment proposal and the M&T Adjournment proposal, although none of them has entered into any agreements obligating them to do so.
-As of the record date, Hudson City beneficially held [\\\\\] shares of M&T common stock.
+As of the record date, directors and executive officers of M&T and their affiliates owned and were entitled to vote 7,353,563 shares of M&T common stock, representing approximately 5.7% of the shares of M&T common stock outstanding on that date.
+M&T currently expects that M&T's directors and executive officers will vote their shares in favor of the Stock Issuance proposal, the Series A Preferred Share Amendment proposal, the Series C Preferred Share Amendment proposal and the M&T Adjournment proposal, although none of them has entered into any agreements obligating them to do so.
+As of the record date, Hudson City did not beneficially hold any shares of M&T common stock.